hoangduytranuk/blender_manual/blender_docs/manual/sculpt_paint/sculpting/introduction.rst

 ===========

 Sculpt Mode is selected from the mode menu of the 3D View header.
-Once Sculpt Mode is activated, the Tool Shelf of the 3D View will change to Sculpt Mode specific panels.
+Once Sculpt Mode is activated, the Toolbar of the 3D View will change to Sculpt Mode specific panels.
 The panels will be *Brush*, *Texture*, *Stroke*, *Falloff*, *Display*, *Dyntopo*, *Symmetry*, and *Options*.
 A red circle will appear and follow the location of the cursor in the 3D View.